Reading time: Less than 6 minutes (and easy to scan)

 Once we emerge from the obligation of high school, most of us find we really enjoy learning.
 Taking courses just for fun is an excellent form of self-care.
 I’ve recently signed up for MasterClass (although I’m not sure I can recommend this platform – I’m beginning to conclude they’re simply trading on the fame of celebrity names.)
 If you want a more certain deal, and one that’s free to boot, consider Coursera.
 An online learning program developed by a couple of professors from Stanford University, Coursera offers no-charge classes in thousands of subjects.
 In fact, many readers discovered me thanks to Coursera’s Learning How to Learn, the most popular class on the platform taught by superstar Barbara Oakley.

-The biggest benefit of a holiday is that it allows you to do nothing.
-Take advantage of this annual respite and schedule time when you can just sit on the couch and stare off into the twinkling Christmas light.
+Even if it makes you feel slightly guilty, allow yourself to do nothing.
+Take the time to just sit on the couch and stare off into nothingness.
 No demands on your time.
 No one needing anything from you.
 Your mind can wander in any direction it wishes.

 Need some help developing a sustainable writing routine?
 Learn more about my Get It Done program.
 The group is now full but there is turn-over each month, and priority will go to those who have applied first.
 You can go directly to the application form and you’ll hear back from me within 24 hours.